DaniloSorano/PassNet/README.md

 * Features Extraction.
 * Objects Position Extraction.
 #### Tensors Extraction
 This type of extraction allows to extract the tensors in the size 3x352x240 from each single frame.
+To extract the tensors from the frames you have to launch the "main.py" script that is in the "Data Extraction" folder and add four parameters: the path of the video, the name of the video, the number of fps contained in the video and the type of extraction (frame or tensor).
+The script saves the tensors in .pkl format in the path "Data/Input/frames_image/<name_of_the_video>".
+An example that shows how to run the script "main.py":    `main.py "../Data/Video/" chievo_juve_1.mp4 25 tensor`